Data-Visualization-Intro/4-D3-scatterplot/readme.md

 Recall, we need to tell our scale:

-- what inputs it will need to handle (domain), and
+- what inputs it will need to handle (the domain), and
-- what outputs we want back (range).
+- what outputs we want back (the range).

 Pretend that the temperatures in our dataset range from 0 to 100 degrees.